chevalvert/murmur-setup/README.md

 > ```

-With Script Editor (Applications > Utilities) create a script with this content then export it as an application and configure it to login automatically when the computer boots.
+With Script Editor (Applications > Utilities) create a script with this content then export it as an application.
+Configure it to login automatically when the computer boots.
 ![script-app.png](script-autorun/script-app.png)